kudashevs/php-8-new-features/README.md

 ## PHP 8 improvements

 ### Object classname
-Since PHP 8 it's possible to use magic constant ::class (which returns fully qualified class name) on a class instance:
+Since PHP 8 it's possible to use magic constant ::class (which returns the fully qualified class name) on a class instance:
 ```php
 echo $object::class;
 ```